8 Event Marketing Trends to Watch Out for in 2023

 As a result, event professionals worked on reimagining what virtual event formats looked like – especially webinars.

 Traditionally, webinars weren’t considered the highest converting channel for most organizations when compared to in-person meetings.
-So, event planners had to lean heavily on creating thoughtful webinar engagement that told a cohesive story using high-quality production.
-In 2022, part of the way to do that will be by leveraging your authentic brand voice and delivering meaningful webinars that are much more than just running a PowerPoint presentation.
+So, event planners had to lean heavily on creating thoughtful webinar engagements that told a cohesive story using high-quality production.
+In 2023, part of the way to do that will be by leveraging your authentic brand voice and delivering meaningful webinars that are much more than just running a PowerPoint presentation.

 4. Embrace the Changes Caused by Virtual Events

 The shift to the virtual world was a great time to evaluate old processes, and marketers and planners embraced many changes.
 They started thinking about why they had been using certain tactics and what could be improved, which led to innovation.